KLC logo monogram

 Rainer is married to Bianca and originally from Ostwestfalen (East-Westfalia), his mother being from Niedersachsen (Lower Saxony) – therefore, identity issues are not unfamiliar to him … After studying theology in Krelingen, Münster and Gießen he worked for five years as assistant pastor in the Evangelische Kirche von Westfalen in his hometown of Minden.
 About 20 years ago he did his PhD in New Testament Studies in Cheltenham.
 In 2002 he started to work as pastor of Chrischona-Gemeinde Kreuzlingen, Switzerland, at the Lake Constance.
 Since 2020 he is pastor of Christliche Gemeinschaft Hamburg-Altona.
 Rainer translated and edited several of the main works by N. T. Wright into German.
 His passion is bridging the worlds of the academy and the church.
 He is part of the support team of Urban Mosaic which is about the transformation of fragile cities into Shalom cities (see www.urbanmosaic.net).

 Dave Beldman is professor of biblical studies (Old Testament) at Missional Training Center.
-He also serves as a scholar in residence for the Surge Network and is the director of the Kirby Laing Centre, North America.
+He also serves as a scholar in residence for the Surge Network.
 He has published extensively on the Old Testament book of Judges, including a commentary (Eerdmans), a monograph (Eisenbrauns), and a short theological introduction for a popular audience (Lexham).
 He has also done research and writing on Old Testament wisdom.
 His current project (co-authored with Dru Johnson) is an introductory textbook on the Pentateuch (Baker Academic).
 Prior to embarking on his academic journey, David did an apprenticeship in the electrical trade and became a journeyman electrician.
 He has never abandoned his love for working with his hands, and uses them in his spare time to work on vintage motorcycles, among other things.
 David loves art and music, old things, podcasts, the outdoors and travel, film and fiction, and good food.
-David resides in southern Ontario (Canada) with his wife, Elsie, and their four kids.
+David resides in Phoenix, Arizona, with his wife, Elsie, and their four kids.

 Associate Fellow